jscott1989/js-competition/README.md

 # Codefeud

 ## About
 Codefeud is a system for running Javascript coding competitions.
-It comes with several gametypes built in and it is easy to add your own.
+It comes with several games built in and it is easy to add your own.
 Codefeud is very early in development and should not be considered production ready.

 ## Usage
-Configure the competition in config.yaml, selecting a theme from the built in themes (listed below), and gametype from the build in gametypes (listed below).
+Configure the competition in config.yaml, selecting a theme from the built in themes (listed below), and game from the build in games (listed below).
 To run locally, ensure the dependencies are installed (`npm install`) and run app.js (`node app.js`).

 ### Deploying to Heroku
 TODO